Download our FREE smartphone app today!

 Key Stage 4 Curriculum

 The Key Stage 4 curriculum is followed by years 9-11.
-All students will study Mathematics, English, Science, PE and Religious Education and the vast majority will study a humanities and a modern foreign language.
-The list of optional subjects is extensive and gives students a real opportunity to experience a subject that they may then want to go off and study at university.
+All students will study Mathematics, English, Science, PE and Religious Education and the vast majority study a humanities subject and a modern foreign language.
+The list of optional subjects is extensive and gives students a real opportunity to experience a subject that they may then want to study at university.

 Key Stage 5 Curriculum